WHAT IS A SWEET SELAH DAY?

 A Sweet Selah Day is a day—or part of a day—set apart to meet with God.
 It’s an intentional setting aside of our normal agenda and all our activities and “making a date” to meet with Him.
 Just like we meet with an old friend, writing the plans on our calendars and setting aside time to catch up, it’s good to do the same with the One who loves us most of all.
 In fact, His greatest commandment is to love Him.
 When you love someone, you spend time with them.

 On a normal day, even if we fit in a quiet time with God, our time with Him and the Word is limited.
 On a Sweet Selah Day, we take our time.
 We can pray in depth.
 We can read His Word and ponder.
 We can study other books written by Christians who have gone before us and can teach us.
 We can take a walk and marvel at God’s creation.
 We can rest.
 Whether you set aside two hours or ten ... this “time sacrifice” given to meet with your God will richly bless you, will tune your heart to love and your ears to listen to His voice.
 Enjoy and savor being with the Lover of Your Soul.
-Read below for instructions on preparing for your day, and then watch for posts with suggestions on ways to spend your Sweet Selah Day with Him.
-Posts will appear to your right in the column beside this one.
-Each has been designed to help you spend an intentional, meaningful day with your God and Creator.
+Read below for instructions on preparing for your day, and then either scroll down or look to your right if you’re using a laptop.
+You will see lots of different suggestions for how to fill your day with study of God’s Word.
+Each study has been designed to help you spend an intentional, meaningful day with your God and Creator.
 May God bless you and meet with you in extraordinary ways!

 Preparing for a Sweet Selah Day